nschonni/cordova-docs/articles/getting-started/tutorial-ionic.md

     ```
     The d.ts files will be added to the typings folder.

+8. Open index.html and change the reference to app.js to appBundle.js.

+    This matches the .tsconfig settings that will bundle all your .ts files into a single JavaScript file named appBundle.js.

+8. In Visual Studio, move app.js from the www/js folder to the typings folder.

+9. Rename app.js to app.ts.

+        When you build later, the compiler will build app.ts and the output will be `www/js/appBundle.js`.
+The file will be unchanged by the compiler if you don't add any TypeScript code.

-9. When you want to use source control on github, update .gitignore to exclude typings and other VS temporary folders and files.
+10. When you want to use source control on github, update .gitignore to exclude typings and other VS temporary folders and files.

-10. Choose a deployment target like **Android** or **Windows-x86** and see the other sections in this article for possible configuration changes or code changes you might need to make to the app.
+11. Choose a deployment target like **Android** or **Windows-x86** and see the other sections in this article for possible configuration changes or code changes you might need to make to the app.

     [Get your app running on Android](#configAndroid)